-Enhancements to Compliance Programme in FY 2023
+Enhancements to Compliance Programme in FY 2024

-At Keppel, being Trusted is a core value.
-As Keppel's Code of Conduct states, "we care how results are achieved, not just that they are attained."
-Implementing that core value through enhancing Keppel's regulatory compliance process and by reminding every Keppelite of that core value is a focus of attention for Keppel, Keppel's directors and officers, and line managers across the globe.
+'Trusted' is a core value of Keppel.
+This is reflected in Keppel's Code of Conduct where it states, "we care how results are achieved, not just that they are attained."
+Implementing this core value through enhancing Keppel's regulatory compliance process is a key focus for Keppel, its directors, officers and line managers across the globe.

-This section provides an overview of the improvements and enhancements that have been made to strengthen Keppel's compliance programme over the past year.
-Further details of Keppel's compliance initiatives are set out on pages 118 to 120 of this Annual Report.
-Keppel is committed to a continuous review and, where necessary and appropriate, further improvements and enhancements to Keppel's compliance programme will be made.
+This section provides an overview of the improvements and enhancements made by Keppel to strengthen its compliance programme over the past year.
+Further details of Keppel's compliance initiatives are set out on pages 116 to 120 of this Annual Report.
+Keppel is committed to a continuous review of its compliance programme and, where necessary and appropriate, further improvements and enhancements are made to the compliance programme.

-Keppel has taken the following steps over the past year to further enhance its internal controls, policies and procedures:
+Keppel has during the past year further enhanced its internal controls, policies and procedures which form Keppel's compliance programme, including by taking the following steps: